bangcorrupt/hacktribe-editor/README.md

 For stereo samples select second channel of pair.

 Please use the Hacktribe Editor discussion forum before opening a new issue.

+If it crashes, please include `ht_editor.log` as an attachement (please don't paste the contents, there is a lot of it).